China–Czech Republic relations

-China–Czech Republic relations or Sino–Czech relations are international relations between China and the Czech Republic.
-There were official relations by 1919 and formally established relations followed on 6 October 1949 between Czechoslovakia and China.
+China–Czech Republic relations or Sino–Czech relations are international relations between the People's Republic of China (PRC) and the Czech Republic.
+In 1919, official diplomatic relations were established between the Republic of China and Czechoslovakia.
+On 6 October 1949, the PRC established relations with Czechoslovakia.
 In 1993, the Czech Republic was established and inherited the Czechoslovak treaty.
-The relations, trade and tourism between the China and the Czech Republic improved rapidly since the 1990s; and in the 2010s, agreements were made for more thorough economic improvements.
-Recently, relations have deteriorated due to major Czech politicians visiting Taiwan.
+The relations, trade and tourism between the PRC and the Czech Republic improved rapidly since the 1990s; and in the 2010s, agreements were made for more thorough economic improvements.
+Relations have deteriorated since 2018 as the Czech Republic has strengthened its ties with Taiwan.